tomtrasmontero/ProjectDashboard/README.md

 Technologies Used:
 Front End: React, Semantic-UI, High Charts.
-Backend: Java, Spring, Docker, Netflix Zuul.
+Backend: Java, Spring, Docker, Netflix Zuul, Netflix Eureka.

 ## A clear problem statement from the client
 As an Owner, I want to be able to see a quick summary in regards to the health of my company and quickly glance kpi's.